gianj988/vue-events-backbone-public/README.md

 const yourCustomVariable: EventsBackboneEmitterGenerator | undefined = inject(createEventsBackboneEmitter);
 const yourEmitterRef: Ref<EventsBackboneEmitter | undefined> = ref();
 ```
+NOTE: if yourCustomVariable is undefined, there is some problem with your plugin installation

 2) inside one of component lifecycle hooks:
 ```
 onMounted(() => {